-Human Rights Committee (HRCttee) Office of the High Commissioner for Human Rights Geneva, Switzerland
+Human Rights Committee (HRCttee)

+Office of the High Commissioner for Human Rights

+Geneva, Switzerland

-RE: Supplementary information for List of Issues for Ghana, scheduled for adoption by the HRCttee during its 115th session, October-November 2015.
+RE: Supplementary information for Ghana scheduled for review by the HRCttee during its 117 session in June-July, 2016.

-With this letter, Ipas Ghana intends to provide the Human Rights Committee with questions for the List of Issues to be transmitted to the Government of Ghana, particularly under Articles 2, 3, and 6 of the Covenant on Civil and Political Rights (CCPR).
-Ipas is an international organization, in special consultative status with ECOSOC, founded in 1973 and working to increase women's ability to exercise their sexual and reproductive rights and to reduce deaths and injuries of women from unsafe abortion.
+Ipas is an international organization founded in 1973 and working to increase women's ability to exercise their sexual and reproductive rights and to reduce deaths and injuries of women from unsafe abortion.
 Founded in 2006 and based in Accra, Ipas Ghana collaborates with government stakeholders and nonprofit organizations to advocate for women's access to a full range of reproductive health services, including family planning and safe abortion.
+This letter is intended to provide the Committee with an independent report on maternal mortality and abortion in Ghana, particularly under Article 6 of the International Covenant on Civil and Political Rights (CCPR).

-Under the CCPR, the government of Ghana must protect every person's right to life (Article 6), and according to this Committee, take all possible measures to increase the life expectancy of all people.
+Under the CCPR, the government of Ghana has a responsibility to protect every person's right to life (Article 6), and according to this Committee, that means the government must take all possible measures to increase the life expectancy of all people.
 This Committee has explicitly described illegal and unsafe abortion as a violation of Article 6, noting the link between illegal and unsafe abortion and high rates of maternal mortality.
 The HRCttee stated in General Comment 28 that "State parties should give information on any measures taken by the State to help women prevent unwanted pregnancies, and to ensure that they do not have to undergo life-threatening clandestine abortions."

-Under Articles 2 and 3, the CCPR guarantees equality of all rights between men and women, and requires state parties to take steps to enable every person the enjoyment of the rights contained in the treaty.
-The HRCttee has acknowledged that restrictive abortion laws have a discriminatory and disproportionate impact on poor, rural women.
+Under Articles 2 and 3, the CCPR recognizes that there must be equality of all rights between men and women, and state parties must take steps to enable every person the enjoyment of the rights contained in this treaty.4 The HRCttee has acknowledged that restrictive abortion laws have a discriminatory and disproportionate impact on poor, rural women.4